Technology in the Classroom

 In the Upper School, we employ a Bring Your Own Device program which allows students to choose a device that best fits their learning needs and technology preferences.

-At Cambridge, G Suite for Education is used to support student learning.
-The implementation of G Suite for Education represents a major step towards developing 21st-century skills.
+At Cambridge, Google Workspace for Education is used to support student learning.
+The implementation of Google Workspace for Education represents a major step towards developing 21st-century skills.
 These tools support higher levels of collaboration, a skill that is increasingly needed in today’s connected world.
-G Suite for Education also gives students anytime, anywhere access to their work so students can easily access their files from home.
-Collaboration is an integral component of G Suite for Education as well, allowing students to work together and get real-time feedback from their teachers.
+Google Workspace for Education also gives students anytime, anywhere access to their work so students can easily access their files from home.
+Collaboration is an integral component as well, allowing students to work together and get real-time feedback from their teachers.
 With these tools, instruction can be personalized to help students gain information and technology literacy.